Insomnia and How To Beat It

-Katherine Pinkham, Dreams Insomnia Expert and Founder of the Insomnia Clinic: ‘CBT…results show that on average 70% of people with even very long term poor sleep obtain lasting benefit from the treatment.’
+We spoke to Katherine Pinkham, Insomnia Expert and Founder of the Insomnia Clinic, who says CBT results “show that on average 70% of people with even very long term poor sleep obtain lasting benefit from the treatment.”

 Insomnia is often related to feelings of anxiety.
-If you often find yourself worrying about things, then you need to address these and place them aside when you get into bed.
+If you often worry about things, you need to address these and place them aside when you get into bed.
 Try relaxation training such as:

 Artificial light, LEDs, fluorescent bulbs and incandescent bulbs trick the brain into thinking it’s daytime.
-Your body will want to warm-up and get ready for the day by producing a hormone called cortisol, something you don’t want before bedtime!
-Instead, dim your lights a couple hours before hitting the hay.
+Your body will want to warm up and prepare for the day by producing a hormone called cortisol, which you don’t wish to do before bedtime!
+Instead, dim your lights a couple of hours before hitting the hay.

-Kathryn Pinkham: ‘Blue Light technology can inhibit the production of melatonin which is known as the sleep hormone.
-We need melatonin to drop off at night so too much screen time before bed can interfere and tell our body and mind it’s daytime, making it hard to drop off.’
+Kathryn Pinkham says, ‘Blue light technology can inhibit the production of melatonin, known as the sleep hormone.
+We need melatonin to drop off at night, so too much screen time before bed can interfere and tell our body and mind it’s daytime, making it hard to drop off.’

-Ideally you should switch off all devices at least an hour before bed, or use a night filter to switch off the blue light.
+Ideally, switching off all devices at least an hour before bed would be best or using a night filter to switch off the blue light.

-Steer clear of anything caffeinated after 2pm.
+Stay clear of anything caffeinated after 2 pm.
 Caffeine stays in your system for up to 8 hours.
 One study by the Journal of Clinical Sleep Medicine found that consuming caffeine 6 hours before bedtime reduced total sleep time by 1 hour.

-Alcohol acts as a sedative and you skip the restorative stage of your circadian rhythm, meaning you miss out on a good night’s sleep, and will wake up tired.
-Make sure to avoid it at least 3 hours before bed.
+Alcohol acts as a sedative that makes your body and mind skip the vital stage of your circadian rhythm, which results in a poor night’s sleep.
+This is not good for those with insomnia, so avoid it at least 3 hours before bed.